Updated 4 days ago

 To list detected malware emails received by your organization,

-To view malwares sent by specific users,
+To view malwares sent by specific users on a defined period,

 The above PowerShell cmdlet shows the applied transport rule along with the email details for the last 10 days.